DataSQRL/datasqrl.github.io/docs/getting-started/intro/api.md

 :::info

 We will be accessing the generated GraphQL API.
-If you are new to the GraphQL API standard, take a quick look at the [GraphQL Primer](/docs/reference/api/graphql-primer)
+If you are new to the GraphQL API standard, take a quick look at the GraphQL Primer.
 We [are working](/docs/dev/roadmap#rest) on REST support.

 :::